Today a light-hearted topic with a wink. Every cyclist might relate to these stereotypes, right?

 Belgians in gran fondo's are easy to recognize by their club clothes, in which almost all of them ride.
 It has advertising mainly from (very) local businesses.
 Belgians ride remarkably often on Belgian bikes such as Thompson, Merckx, Zanatta or Ridley, or on the brand that the Belgian WT teams or pros are currently riding such as BMC or Specialized.
 They are often young, well-trained racers who can ride a good bit.
 On the bike they say little.

-Hollanders are easy to spot by the black imprint of the chainring on the calf, the AGU or Rogelli clothes that are too wide and the price/quality bike.
+Hollanders are easy to spot by the black imprint of the chainring on the leg, the AGU or Rogelli clothes that are too wide and the price/quality bike.
 Usually this is something like a Stevens or Cube with 105, if the wallet is a little bigger it is almost always a black Canyon with Ultegra.
 The Dutch have a penchant for oversized clothing, and that also applies to the helmet, which usually sits crookedly.
 They often sit poorly on their ill-fitting bikes.
 Spacers and stairway-to-heaven stems are standard.
 SPD pedals, because that's nice and convenient since you only need 1 pair of shoes, are standard.
 The same goes for the hair on your legs.
 A Dutchman rides with a large saddle bag, the size of a trunk.

 Like the Italians, the Germans like their equipment.
 They ride quality bikes from all over the world, sometimes German but more often not.
 Brands like Specialized or Cervelo are popular.
 Here you see the real exclusive stuff like Lightweight or SRM.
 On average, Germans ride the most with power meters.
 In gran fondos you will often find fanatical, well-trained Germans.
 They usually ride in ugly club clothes, but they can usually ride very fast.
 A subcategory of the German is the SFD (Stupid Fat German).
 This person meets all the characteristics but is not light.
 Easily recognizable because on the flat stretches he rides for miles in front.
 Ideal to hide behind.